Day 1 – The Old and the New

 10. Karlstejn Castle

 Just 40 minutes driving from Prague is the spectacular Karlstejn Castle, one of the most famous castles in the Czech Republic!
 The gothic castle sits nestled in the forest-covered hills above the charming village below.

 How to get there: If you are doing the Czech road trip by car, then you can drive to the castle in 40 minutes from Prague.
 You can also reach the town by the castle in about an hour by train.
 Once in the village of Karlstejn, it is a 20-minute uphill walk to the castle.

 From Karlstejn, definitely take a hike or ride to the great quarry of America.
 ‘Velka Amerika’ is its name in Czech; however, it is widely known as the Czech Grand Canyon.
 Walk amongst the countryside for 45 minutes from Karlstejn Castle before arriving at this incredible limestone canyon with an 18-meter deep lake at the base.

 12. A day trip to Cesky Krumlov

 As an alternative, do a day trip to the medieval town Cesky Krumlov.
-The picturesque setting Cesky Krumlov with a huge ‘Disney style’ castle and horseshoe bend river is what Cesky Krumlov is famous for.
+The picturesque setting of Cesky Krumlov, with a huge ‘Disney style’ castle and horseshoe bend river, is what Cesky Krumlov is famous for.